MattDrivenDev/FireInTheMole/README.md

 A game about moles mining with dynamite and blowing each other up (a Bomberstein3D).

 ## TODO
+ - [ ] Load player spawn points from the Tile Map.
+ - [ ] Make the pause menu prettier.
+ - [ ] Pause menu sounds.
+ - [ ] Pause menu quit confirmation.
+ - [ ] Refactor/2nd pass on the screen/scene/state managment.
+ - [ ] Projection rendering based on the results of the ray casting.
+ - [x] Add a pause menu.
+ - [x] Screen/scene/state managment.
  - [x] Change the animation based on the movement and direction of the player.
  - [x] Load a Tiled map.
- - [ ] Load player spawn points from the Tile Map.
  - [x] When rendering top-down, use an orthographic camera that follows the player.
  - [x] Bug: prototype janky collision detection... allow player to move flush up against the wall.
  - [x] Render mole instead of circle for player.